What do you know about Ia afferents?

 Ia afferents

-You remember them, large diameter afferent (sensory) fibers coming from muscle spindles and appraising the nervous system of vital information like length . . .
+You remember them, large diameter afferent (sensory) fibers coming from muscle spindles and appraising the nervous system of vital . . .

-Posted in: dysfunctionankleppdsensationlargeafferentslarge diameter afferentssensorynervefibersfibersensory nerve fibersmusclegaitdeep needlingsoleustrigger point dry needling seminarsneedlinggastrocnemiusgastroc
+Posted in: afferentsankledeep needlingdysfunctionfiberfibersgaitgastrocgastrocnemiuslargelarge diameter afferentsmuscleneedlingnerveppdsensationsensorysensory nerve fiberssoleustrigger point dry needling seminars

 The QL...in all it's glory